 In a day and age when modern day combatants in a geometrical shaped entrapment are rubbing baby oil all over themselves to gain a competitive edge, it is refreshing to see Ustad rubbing clay on Tamami’s body to indicate fair play and good sportsmanship.
 With sports clichés like baseball is played between the lines, I think it is fair to add between clay and dust to the list of thousands.

-Because of the unfamiliarity with the language, the time, the country and the idea behind the story, in conjunction with the reliance in the utilization of your own moral compass it seems to be delivered with a semblance of a modern day fable with great social commentary on the human condition.
+Because of the unfamiliarity with the language, the time, the country and the idea behind the story, in conjunction with the reliance in the utilization of your own moral compass, the narrative is delivered with a semblance of a modern day fable with great social commentary on the human condition.
 There are plenty of opportunities for personal reflections while you read this story.
 With all of the internal struggles for each character I found myself depressed at the unsympathetic actions and the stubborn nature of a few characters.
-This author did a great job in evoking a compassion and gradually, subtly altering your feelings to the point by the end of the novel you really don’t know how to feel.
+This author did a great job in evoking a compassion and subtly altering your feelings to the point by the end of the novel you really don’t know how to feel.
 There are plenty of lessons to be learned within the pages of this book.
-At times the story may seem really simple but the author’s execution and his ability to manipulate your feelings was amazing.
-I would recommend this novel to anyone that enjoys stories from a different place and time and about a subject matter you may never have ever considered.
+At times the story may seem simple but the author’s execution and his ability to manipulate was amazing.

 ” ‘Sometimes it is a difficult thing,’ Gohar Jan’s voice interrupted Ustad Ramzi’s thoughts, ‘to go through life carrying all the memories of your family, knowing that both the memories and family will end with you.’ “